VinayBN8997/Lung_Cancer_Detection_Using_Python/README.md

 # Lung-Cancer-Detection-Using-Python
+# Dataset
-Dataset : The Cancer Imaging Archive (TCIA) http://www.cancerimagingarchive.net/
+The Cancer Imaging Archive (TCIA) http://www.cancerimagingarchive.net/

 Code have been written in Modular fashion

 PredictCancer.py : Final program for testing a image

-NeuralNetwork.py : MLP using SKlearn to learn the features and saving the Weights using pickel
+NeuralNetwork.py : MLP using SKlearn to learn the features and saving the Weights using pickle

 LungCancerTrain.py : All Image processing techniques and code for training the model are written here